kamranahmedse/developer-roadmap/src/data/courses/sql-mastery/chapters/multi-table-queries/lessons/high-value-orders.md

 | 6   | 2           | 2024-11-23 | 300.00       |
 | 7   | 2           | 2024-11-11 | 300.00       |

-Write a query to find the orders above $500 along with the information of the customers.
-Your output should have the following columns:
+Your output should contain the orders with amount greater than or equal to `$500` and the following columns for each order:

 - `customer_name`
 - `order_amount`
 - `order_date`

-The output should be ordered by the `order_amount` in descending order.
+Results should be sorted by `order_amount` in descending order.

 ## Expected Output